Sender — overrides the auto-generated random secret

 The secret token appears in:

-The secret is protected in transit by HTTPS/TLS.
-The query parameter is encrypted by the TLS layer — it is not visible to network observers between the sender and the Dev Tunnel relay.
+The secret is fully protected in transit by HTTPS/TLS.
+The Authorization header is encrypted by the TLS layer — it is not visible to network observers between the sender and the Dev Tunnel relay, and it does not appear in access logs, browser history, or proxy logs.

 However, the secret may appear in:

-• Shell history if passed via --secret flag: use --secret carefully in scripts
+• Shell history if passed via --secret flag: prefer CLOUDSHARE_SECRET env var instead

 For most use cases this is acceptable.
 If you are in a highly sensitive environment: